vitben/vitben.github.io/content/_index.md

 cascade:
   featured_image: '/images/cool_beam2.png'
 ---
 Welcome to my website.
-You can have a look at some of my most recent projects below.
+Here below you can have a look at my work.